shannonzoch/FIPsGPOincrementalTest.ps1/README.md

 15. Review the per-entry output to confirm each setting is being handled correctly (restored, removed, deleted, or skipped).
 16. When prompted to reboot, enter `Y`.
 17. After the reboot, enter `V` in the menu to confirm the registry matches the original snapshot.

 ---

+### `Local_Show_Crypto_Registry.ps1` — *v1.0.0* *(formerly `Show_Crypto_Registry.ps1`)*

+**Purpose**
+A read-only diagnostic script that displays the current local registry state of every cryptography setting managed by the SOUR hardening scripts.
+Makes no changes to the registry and is safe to run at any time, including before and after applying any other script in this collection.
+Covers nine sections: AES ciphers with expected value `0xFFFFFFFF`; weak ciphers (RC4, RC2, DES, 3DES, NULL) expected at `0`; all protocol `Enabled` and `DisabledByDefault` values for SSL 2/3 and TLS 1.0 through 1.3; hash algorithm state including a note for the intentionally omitted SHA256 key; key exchange algorithms including DH minimum key sizes and a note for the intentionally omitted PKCS key; .NET `SchUseStrongCrypto` across all framework versions and bitness paths; configured cipher suite order from the GPO policy registry path; live active TLS cipher suites from `Get-TlsCipherSuite` showing what Windows will actually negotiate; and FIPS policy state shown in green if disabled or yellow if enabled.
+Each section displays a status indicator — `✔` if the value matches the expected hardened state, `✘` if present but incorrect, or `—` if absent meaning the Windows OS default applies.
+The three intentional omissions are noted with explanations in the summary legend at the bottom.

+**User Guide**
+1. Copy `Local_Show_Crypto_Registry.ps1` to the workstation.
+2. Open an elevated PowerShell session and navigate to the script folder.
+3. If required: `Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass`
+4. Run the script: `.\Local_Show_Crypto_Registry.ps1`
+5. Review each section in order.
+The `✔` / `✘` / `—` status column in each table shows at a glance which settings are in the correct hardened state.
+6. Use this script before applying any other script to record the baseline, after applying scripts to confirm changes took effect, and after a reboot to verify SCHANNEL values are active.
+7. The script can also be used to quickly check FIPS state — Section 9 shows the current value in green (disabled, compatible) or yellow (enabled, will break software).

+---